Overview of all opportunities

 Walsh Research Travel Awards (Bi-Annual)

 These $1500 awards, supported by the David G. Walsh Research Fellowship Fund, provide support for MERI trainees to attend conferences in their field.
 Four awards are given annually; two each Fall, and two each Spring.
-The application period for the Fall awards begins in early August, with a submission deadline in the latter half of September.
-The application period for the Spring awards begins in early January, with a submission deadline in late February.
-Click here for more details.
+The application period for the Fall awards typically begins in early August, with a submission deadline in the latter half of September.
+The application period for the Spring awards typically begins in late December, with a submission deadline in early February.
+Click here for more information.

 Kenzi Valentyn Vision Research Awards (Annual)